 Homework set weekly.
-This includes research, report writing, extended pieces of writing (essays, letters, diary entries, speeches) and structured questions
+This includes: Research; Analysing geographical data; Report writing; Extended pieces of writing (essays, letters, diary entries, speeches); Structured questions

 CGP: KS3 Geography Complete Revision & Practice KS3 Geography All-in-One Complete Revision and Practice

 Keeping up to date with current geographical issues in the news and discussing them with your daughter or perhaps watching a high-quality geographical documentary (e.g. Planet Earth) together and discussing the key themes and issues.